 For example, the recruiting team may be overwhelmed by a huge list of demands and in a dilemma as to how to meet all the demands and when to switch to the next demand.

 Next, the team discusses how much effort would be required for each requisition based on the complexity of skills and capabilities, and finally, have a working agreement on the maximum number of profiles that need to be screened and sent to the hiring team, apart from planning for backup profiles.

 Another common problem might be that members of the People function feel lost or stuck on the same task for a few days.
-And, the People Lead might not have clear visibility on the team’s day-to-day workflow.
+The People Lead might not have clear visibility on the team’s day-to-day workflow.
 To address this problem, the Lead can use Kanban.

-The team needs to begin agile practices at a small scale by trying out for three iterations with retrospective sessions.
+The team needs to begin agile practices on a small scale by trying out for three iterations with retrospective sessions.
 This will help the team to analyze their processes and approach, and if necessary, iterate on their processes.

 Author: Lakshmi CV